vmware-archive/pymadlib/README.md

 ## Algorithms

-PyMADlib currently has wrappers for the following algorithms in MADlib
+PyMADlib currently has wrappers for the following algorithms in MADlib (version 0.5).

 1. Linear regression
 1. Logistic Regression